NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/policy/policy_checks.md

 ### Next Steps

-Now that you have a good grasp on the core concepts and architecture, check out the [Requirements]({{< ref "/docs/install/requirements" >}}) section for running Anchore.
+Now that you have a good grasp on the core concepts and architecture, check out the [Requirements]({{< ref "/docs/install/requirements" >}}) section for running Nextlinux.